UCL/research-computing-with-cpp/session05/03CriticalLocksRaces.md

 Examples:

 * Need to prevent two different pieces of code from running at the same time.
 * Need to lock only a fraction of a large array.

 ### OpenMP locks

 OpenMP locks is a general way to manage resources in threads.

 * A thread tries to set the lock.
 * If the lock is not held by any other thread it is successful and free to carry on.
 * If not it will wait until the lock becomes unset.
 * Important to remember to unset the lock when done.
 * Might otherwise result in a deadlock.
 Program hangs.

 ### Example

 Replace the critical region with a lock.
 In this case there is no real gain from using a lock.

-{{cppfrag('05','locks/simplelock.cc')}}
+{% code cpp/locks/simplelock.cc %}

 ### Multiple locks